Sebastián Lerdo de Tejada: The end of the Restored Republic

 Lerdo de Tejada ran for a second term in 1876, which gave opponents the grounds to oppose him on the principle of "no reelection."
 At this point, Porfirio Díaz, who had been neutralized politically with his unsuccessful revolt against Juárez in 1872, now believed he had the grounds to challenge Lerdo de Tejada, which were articulated in the Plan of Tuxtepec.
 The plan was issued prior to the July 24, 1876 election, which Lerdo de Tejada won.
 Some charged that the victory was fraudulent, but perhaps no more so than its predecessors.
 Lerdo de Tejada did not muzzle the free press, which printed the accusations and began to call for open rebellion.
 The President of the Supreme Court, José María Iglesias did declare the election fraudulent, a ruling which put him as successor to the presidency.

 Lerdo de Tejada had made himself unpopular by the means he took to secure his re-election, by his disposition to limit state rights in favor of a strongly-centralized government, and because of measures such as the expulsion of the Sisters of Charity.
 His forces were defeated by Díaz in the decisive Battle of Tecoac on 16 November 1876.
 Díaz assumed the presidency on 28 November 1876.
 José María Iglesias also claimed the presidency, by virtue of his position as president of the Supreme Court (31 October 1876).
 Díaz went on to defeat Iglesias as well.

-Lerdo de Tejada went into exile in New York City, where he died some years later.
+Lerdo de Tejada went into exile in New York City, where he died in 1889.
 On the orders of his former rival, President Díaz, his body was returned to Mexico and buried in Mexico with full honors, in the Rotonda of Illustrious Men.
 At the funeral, there was barely a mention of the reasons for Lerdo de Tejada's ouster and exile.
 With Lerdo de Tejada's overthrow, historians have marked this as the end of the Restored Republic and the beginning of the Porfiriato, which lasted from 1876–1911 until the outbreak of the Mexican Revolution.